 With all of the aches and pains of pregnancy, choosing to sit in a chair and have someone stick you with dozens of needles may not seem like a very good idea.

 But we implore you, consider acupuncture during pregnancy!

-The key to acupuncture having it done consistently.
-Lots of medical insurance plans even cover acupuncture now – with only a $20 copay some women can get up to 24 treatments in a calendar year!
+The key to acupuncture is having it done consistently.
+Lots of medical insurance plans even cover acupuncture now – with only a $20 copay, some women can get up to 24 treatments in a calendar year!

 Many moms-to-be, including myself, have experienced the amazing benefits of acupuncture.
 I will recommend acupuncture to expectant moms for as long as I live!
 Here’s why.

 There are an array of advantages to acupuncture during pregnancy.
 As stated above, if you consistently receive acupuncture you can be confident in your body’s response to its healing methods.